 Christmas Stockings in a Row

 Christmas is for All Ages

 Where I live, December is cold and full of long dark hours.
 Anything we can do to shake off the dreariness works for me.
-There may or may not be snow for snowman making and sledding.
+There may or may not be snow on Christmas day for snowman making and sledding.
 I may or may not have access to a glowing fire in a fireplace.
 But, I will always have Christmas to cheer me during these depressing weather times.
-As sung at Passover: Dayenu, it would have been enough for us.
-For the distraction from darkness and cold alone, I would love Christmas!

 A Cat-Proof Manger Scene

 Thus, I always was and, I suspect, always will be a Christmas lover.

 The appealing music and colors succeed in lifting my spirit.
 The foods may fatten my waistline a bit, but they amplify my happiness.
 Choosing and giving good gifts is a good occupation of the season.
 It makes me feel powerful like a glorious fairy godmother or brilliant Christmas elf!

 Ultimately, I was made for Christmastime.

 If I can share any of my unchecked glee with you, please embrace the warmth and light from my candle of Christmas joy.